aws/amazon-ivs-react-native-player/docs/usage-guide.md

 `IVSPlayer` component accepts `style` property which means that you can pass any `ViewStyle` prop in addition to style your Player.
 In this example, let's set `width`, `height` and `borderRadius`.
+Those styles are being applied to the Parent View of the Player

 ```tsx
 <IVSPlayer